My car got towed…how do I get it back?

 How do I obtain a clearance letter?

 Hercules Police Department records will check for any contacts and/or arrests you may have had within the City.
-A clearance letter stating the results can be mailed to your home or picked up from the Department, typically within 72 hours.
+A clearance letter stating the results can be mailed to your home or picked up from the Department, typically within 3 working days.

 How do I schedule a Live Scan appointment?
 How much does it cost?